Perfect Parents: Cast

 Christopher Eccleston as Stuart/Lucy's Father:

 Perfect Parents marked his return to acting where he plays the role of a tender and loving parent that is a combination of wit, ingenuity and moral ambiguity.
 Eccleston's on-screen character Stuart is wedded to Alison and they have a daughter named Lucy whom they deeply cherish.
 The character's evolution saw the narrative shift was ethical parenting to seemingly benevolent love before settling on repeated instances of moral ambiguity.

-Eccleston was the third son of working-class parents and was raised in Salford prior to featuring in his first BBC drama series ‘Our Friends in the North’ in 1996.
-Prior to this film, Eccleston rose to prominence in BBC's Doctor Who series but made a shocking and abrupt exit after one season on the TV series.
-Despite only appearing on the show for 13 episodes, it was a hugely successful film that catapulted him into stardom despite his disagreements with the then TV show director Russell T Davies.
+Eccleston was the third son of working-class parents and was raised in Salford prior to featuring in his first BBC drama series Our Friends in the North in 1996.
+Prior to this film, Eccleston rose to prominence in Doctor Who, but made a shocking and abrupt exit after one season on the TV series.
+Despite only appearing on the show for 13 episodes, it was a hugely successful series that catapulted him into stardom despite his disagreements with the then TV show director Russell T Davies.

 Susannah Harker as Alison/Lucy's Mother:

 Harker plays the role of Alison who is Lucy's mother in Perfect Parents, where she is likewise to Stuart a caring parent with initially benevolent intentions to secure entry to one of the most prestigious Catholic schools in the region.
 However, the ethical facade quickly evaporates as she navigates the bent boundaries of moral ambiguity relating to their parenting decisions regarding the future of Lucy's education.
 Many ethical borders were crossed but eventually, those decisions catch up to haunt her and Stuart when they discover more of the unknown.